 In musculoskeletal imaging, MR arthrography is a technique available to facilitate the depiction of internal derangements of joints.

-- Indirect arthrography involves intravenous administration of gadolinium to be diffused into the joint.
+- Indirect arthrography involves the intravenous administration of gadolinium to be diffused into the joint.

-- Direct arthrography is when a dilute gadolinium solution is percutaneously injected into the joint.
+- Direct arthrography involves injecting a dilute gadolinium solution into the joint.
 This is to allow enlargement of a joint for evaluation of ligaments, cartilage and synovial proliferation.

 MR arthrography is widely used to evaluate: